 B & L BEER

-On one particularly hot afternoon, Wallace returned home from work in his Oriental Art Museum.
+On one particularly hot afternoon, Wallace returned home from work at his Oriental Art Museum.
 He looked in the refrigerator for a Coke or orange juice.
 But the only beverage there were the remaining bottles of Rich’s beer.
 He tried it and found it to be quite good.
 Subsequently, Rich was given permission to make beer in the basement, so long as Wallace could have a share of the product.

 Copyright October 2017 By Theodore “Tod” Lundy, Architect